istio/istio.io/content/docs/concepts/traffic-management/index.md

     service entries, but to change the authentication method, you can configure a destination rule for the service entry.

-- A **mesh-external** service entry adds a service without and Envoy proxy to the mesh.
+- A **mesh-external** service entry adds a service without an Envoy proxy to the mesh.
 You configure a mesh-external service entry so that a service inside the mesh can make API calls to an external server.
 You can use service entries with an egress gateway to ensure all external services are